Air Force Base Ysterplaat: History

 The site of AFB Ysterplaat was originally used as a civilian airfield, known as Maitland Aerodrome, from as early as 1929.
 African Air Transport (AAT) opened at Maitland in 1938, and was involved in training pilots for the Union Air Training Group's pupil pilot training scheme.

-With the coming of World War II the land the aerodrome sat on was donated to aid the war effort by Sir David Graaff, 1st Baronet on condition his estate would be consulted should it ever be used for non-military purposes.
+With the coming of World War II the land the aerodrome was situated on was donated to aid the war effort by Sir David Graaff, 1st Baronet on condition his estate would be consulted should it ever be used for non-military purposes.
 On 24 October 1941 Air Force Station Brooklyn, as it was then known, opened as a SAAF unit.

 In 1946, the first jet aircraft to reach South Africa, a Gloster Meteor III, was assembled and flown at Brooklyn.
 On 1 April 1949, AFS Brooklyn was renamed AFS Ysterplaat.
 It lies now literally in the heart of Cape Town, South Africa's legislative capital.
 More jets were assembled at Ysterplaat from 1950 in the form of the de Havilland Vampire FB Mk.5s, which were the SAAF's first operational jet fighters.
 Unit status was upgraded to an Air Force Base (AFB) on 1 February 1968.